jgkme/Add-Remote-Torrent/memory-bank/activeContext.md

     -   The category/label input in the advanced add dialog is now a dropdown menu, populated from a new "Categories/Labels" field in the server settings.
 This improves user experience by preventing typos and showing available options.
     -   The file selection logic in the dialog has been enhanced to correctly parse `.torrent` files and display a list of files with their sizes.
 -   **Options Page Enhancements (via Pull Request):**
+    -   Added a "WebUI" button to each server profile in the options page, allowing users to open the server's WebUI in a new tab.
+    -   Added a "Download Locations" input field for Transmission servers, allowing users to specify a list of download locations.
     -   Added a "Categories/Labels" input field to the server configuration form to define the options for the new dropdown in the advanced add dialog.
     -   Replaced the "Show advanced options dialog" checkbox with a dropdown menu, providing more granular control (`Never`, `Always`, `Only when added manually`, `Only on link/form catching`).
     -   Added new fields for ruTorrent-specific settings (`ruTorrentrelativepath`, `rutorrentdontaddnamepath`, `rutorrentalwaysurl`).